DAGWorks-Inc/hamilton/docs/getting-started/run-first-dataflow.rst

 Running Your Dataflow
 =====================

-To actually run the dataflow, we'll need to write :doc:`../overview-of-concepts/the-hamilton-driver-capabilities`.
-Create ``my_script.py`` with the following contents:
+To actually run the dataflow, we'll need to write :doc:`a driver <../concepts/driver-capabilities>`.
+Create a\
+``my_script.py`` with the following contents:

 .. code-block:: python